kingparra/hpfp/05_-_types/notes.rst

                                    . . .

    In computer memory, what is the bit-wise boolean or of a character and a machine operation?
-In Lisp, what is the effect of treating an arbitrary S-expression as a program? **In the λ-calculus, what is the effect of a conditional over a non-boolean value?** [Ed; One example of this was the definition of our isZero test, Z, from Rojas' paper, which has you treat 0 as true.]
+In Lisp, what is the effect of treating an arbitrary S-expression as a program? **In the λ-calculus, what is the effect of a conditional over a non-boolean value?** [Ed; One example of this was the definition of our isZero test, Z, from Rojas' paper, which has you treat 0 as true, since they have the same representation.]
 In set theory, what is the set-union of the function successor and the function predecessor?

    Such questions are the unfortunate consequence of organizing untyped universes without going all the way to typed systems; it is then meaningful